shabnamshirdel/Dimentia-Machine-Learning/Dementia-using-machine-learning-main/README.md

 information of areas of the brain, are input variables useful to train an ANN of diagnosis of dementia with 83 % of reliability, and in this way, help to the early diagnosis of Dementia.

-✅Introduction:
-Dementia is a global health issue.
-Dementia is a state describing some group of symptoms which can occur when few groups of cells of brain stop working in an appropriate manner.
-Dementia normally occurs inside the particular regions of the brain that influences the way one can think, recall and convey.
-Dementia usually occurs due to Alzheimer’s disease.
-Dementia occurring before 65 years of age is said to be as early-onset dementia whereas after 65 years is said as lateonset dementia.
-The World Alzheimer Report of the year 2015 shows the global number of people suffering from dementia are 46.8 million and an increase of 74.7 million is estimated by 2030 and 131.5 million by 2050.
-The types of Dementia are Alzheimer’s Disease, Frontotemporal Dementia, Dementia with Lewy Bodies and Vascular Dementia.
-Alzheimer’s Disease is responsible for almost 75% of the overall cases.
-A state when both Alzheimer’s and Vascular Dementia occur simultaneously is called as Mixed Dementia.
-Although there are a number of medical areas to which Machine Learning ( ML ) systems have been applied, dementia has not been one of them.
-Yet dementia is a complex problem with correct diagnosis requiring historical data, physical exam, cognitive testing, laboratory studies and imaging.
-Although diagnostic accuracy using clinical NINCDS-ADRDA criteria for probable AD 1 is about 88% compared to post-mortem diagnosis, most demented patients are seen by community physicians who often do not detect dementia or misdiagnosis it.
-This problem is compounded by the average delay of 4 years between symptom onset and physician contact, which usually relates to the patient's social embarrassment about having a memory problem.
-At this point of the disease, physicians are less able to slow the progression and minimize debilitating behavioral changes of the dementia.
-A simple, method for detecting dementia early in the disease's course would help get patients to seek early evaluation and treatment.

  ✅Tools Used :
  Jupyter Notebook,